bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 The deletion condition can be described by the syntax familiar to the search.

 !!! note ""
     Deletion is different from Entity Framework.
-Here, the entity does not have to be loaded; instead we specify a filtering condition.
+Here, the entity does not have to be loaded; instead, we specify a filtering condition.

 ```csharp
 var deleteResult = collection.DeleteOne(x => x.Id == new ObjectId("..."));